 When you set goals, you stay in the game, you keep budgeting.
 It's that simple.
 It doesn't matter if your ambition is to finally pay your electric bill on time, or pay for your next car in cash.
 It's your budget, and reaching goals always feels good.

-There are five types of goals: three for spending categories and two for your Credit Card Payment categories.
+There are six types of goals: four for spending categories and two for your Credit Card Payment categories.

 - Pay Off Balance by Date goals calculate a monthly amount to budget in order to pay off your credit card debt by a certain date.
 The amount will adjust if you are making slower or faster progress than your original plan!